noahehall/theBookOfNoah/0current/frontendtech.md

   - css grid
     - specify the distribution of space across grid tracks
     - `fr` unit specifying how to distribute space and the number of tracks in the grid

+  - repsonsive units
+    - `vw`: viewpoint unit; `1vw` is equal to 1% of the viewport width
+      - useful in responsive typography